-Having 1 Factor V Leiden gene (heterozygous type) slightly increases the chance of developing a blood clot.
-Having 2 Factor V Leiden genes (homozygous type) makes the risk much greater.
+Having one factor V Leiden gene (heterozygous type) slightly increases the chance of developing a blood clot.
+Having two factor V Leiden genes (homozygous type) makes the risk much greater.

 There is no treatment that can prevent this disorder or make it go away.
 However, there are things that you can do to reduce your chances of developing a dangerous blood clot.

 You do need treatment with blood thinners if you have had a blood clot or develop one in the future.
 These medications (called anticoagulants) help to prevent clotting.
 If you have never had a blood clot, you do not need treatment with blood thinners.